dkelly255/freshwater-fly-fishing/README.md

 ## Credits

 ### Content

+- I used the lessons learned during the Code Institute [Love Running](https://github.com/dkelly255/love-running) project to help with the structure for Freshwater Fishing
+- In several locations throughout the HTML & CSS codes I have included credits in the comments where code from [Love Running](https://github.com/dkelly255/love-running) has been used and adapted for this website
-- The code to make the social media links for the footer was initially taken from the Code Institute [Love Running](https://github.com/dkelly255/love-running) project, and was updated to fit the look & feel of Freshwater Fly Fishing
+- For example - The code to make the social media links for the footer was initially taken from the Code Institute [Love Running](https://github.com/dkelly255/love-running) project, and was updated to fit the look & feel of Freshwater Fly Fishing
+- The code for the responsive grid on the locations page was taken from The Net Ninja's CSS grid tutorial, and adapted to display two grids to contain rivers & lakes, images, and descriptions - this is also clearly labelled in the CSS & HTML comments

 #### Locations Page